varghese25/NewsApp/README.md

 Print Titles: The extracted titles are printed to the console.
 6. Error Handling
 Exception Handling: Any exceptions that occur during the process are caught and printed to the console.

-Creating an API Key
+Creating an API Key: News API official website
-To create an API key:

-Click the link to visit the News API official website.
+1. Click the link to visit the News API official website.
-Click the "Generate API Key" button.
+2. Click the "Generate API Key" button.
-Enter your email and password, then submit.
+3. Enter your email and password, then submit.
-Copy the API key and paste it into your program.
+4. Copy the API key and paste it into your program.